 The Dell Unity system was designed with ease-of-use at the forefront.
 The modern design of the management interfaces is built with best practices in mind, making it easy to provision storage intelligently without having to micromanage every detail.
 A software feature set built with the same mindset allows for automation and "set it and forget it" style upkeep.
 Truly, an IT generalist can set up, configure, and manage a Dell Unity system without needing to become a storage expert.
-A strong support ecosystem offers a variety of media for learning and troubleshooting, backed by the quality support model of the Dell brand.
-Lastly, users looking to refresh their existing Dell infrastructure can utilize the easy-to-use native migration capabilities of the Dell Unity platform.
+A strong support ecosystem offers various media for learning and troubleshooting, backed by the quality support model of the Dell brand.
+Lastly, users looking to refresh their existing Dell infrastructure can use the easyto-use native migration capabilities of the Dell Unity platform.

-With simplified ordering, all-inclusive software, new differentiated features, internet-enabled management, and a modern design, Dell Unity is where powerful meets simplicity.
+With simplified ordering, all-inclusive software, new differentiated features, internetenabled management, and a modern design, Dell Unity is where powerful meets simplicity.